Mike Fryer, statement & history

 2010 joint exhibition at BT Wholesale, London.

-2010 exhibition at Employers' Forum on Disability
+2010 exhibition at Employers’ Forum on Disability, Gold Reception at the Garden Museum, London.

 2010 joint exhibition British Olympic Association and Paralympic Association, London.